“How are you?”

 Common French Questions: 19 Big Ones for Everyday Use

 Okay, so we’ve convinced you that this post is kinda, sorta important, yes?
 Great.
 Well then, let’s stop dilly-dallying and get to work.
-Ready or not, here we go!
+Of course, there are tons of other questions that you can learn with the help of FluentU, but this is a start.

 Introductions and Small Talk